INFORMSJoC/2022.0037/README.md

 ## Replicating

-- Instructions to run our programs and reproduce the results in the paper:
+- Data files are included in the same folder along with the relevant code files.

 ### To reproduce the results in Figures 1 and 2 in the paper: